Monday, July 30, 2018

 The trip to Hamilton from Lampasas is about an hour through some pretty Texas countryside.

-And we arrived at the winery early, but it gave us time to review the plan:
+We arrived at the winery early, but it gave us time to review the plan:

 Get a map.
 Plan on the drive time to be around 2 hours.
 The rally will start at Red Wing Dove, continue to Fiesta Winery where you get a 15 minute pitstop and must buy a glass of wine for the navigator.
 Find and document historical markers and sites along the way.
-When you return to Red Wing Dove, grilled burgers and a glass of wine will be served.
+When you return to Red Wing Dove, grilled burgers will be served.
 You need one driver, one navigator, and photo proof that you found all of the sites (9).
 The winner gets a bottle of wine and the title of Road Rally Champion.

 First stop - a cemetery.
 A bad omen...